At the airport

 Keep yourself entertained

 The most important thing to remember on a long haul flight is to give yourself as many options as possible for entertainment.
-You don’t want to do the same thing for thirteen hours in your everyday life - it’s not any different on a plane.
+You don’t want to do the same thing for thirteen hours in your every day life - that doesn’t change just because you’re on a plane.

 If you want some recommendations on how to entertain yourself I wrote a whole post on the subject that covers all my favourite ways to keep myself busy.